-Today 09 October 2020 sees the last day of Customer Service Week which is run by the Institute of Customer Service.
-Today’s theme is Trust, Ethics & Sustainability: Building brand reputation through your actions.
+The 09 October 2020 saw the last day of Customer Service Week which is run by the Institute of Customer Service.
+That day’s theme was Trust, Ethics & Sustainability: Building brand reputation through your actions.
 And I wrote this article.

 This year has seen a growth in the understanding and importance of these areas for consumers.
 Covid has put a sharp focus on how businesses behave.
 Whether it’s airlines not giving refunds or businesses profiteering or on the flip side businesses providing voluntary services in the community, consumers are changing their shopping habits.

 When I asked people on my Facebook page about this it was quite clear that the pandemic has certainly made people rethink their shopping habits.
 Those companies that were seen to be doing the right thing and/or diversify where they could are being recognised and are likely to continue to benefit.